About Music Policy Forum

-Advises governments, organizations and businesses on how effective engagement with the music community can advance their objectives, including from strategic planning, coalition building and campaign management
+Advise governments, organizations and businesses on how effective engagement with the music community can advance their objectives, including from strategic planning, coalition building and campaign management

-Curates conferences, retreats and other events that build cross sector networks and connect dynamic working musicians with policymakers, researchers and other stakeholders who are eager for authentic engagement with that community.
+Curate conferences, retreats and other events that build cross sector networks and connect dynamic working musicians with policymakers, researchers and other stakeholders who are eager for authentic engagement with that community.

-Resources activist musicians who are interested in learning more about issues, how they can effectively engage in the policy process and build power through collaboration with other musicians and advocates.
+Resource activist musicians who are interested in learning more about issues, how they can effectively engage in the policy process and build power through collaboration with other musicians and advocates.